A Quaker fellowship

 Follow us on Twitter – qlgf_gb

-The future role of the Quaker LGBT+ Fellowship
+The role of the Quaker Gender and Sexual Diversity Community

 A welcoming fellowship

-QLGF has been an active national fellowship and campaigning group serving the needs of LGBT+ Friends for many years and as you know was named Community Group of the Year in 2013 by Stonewall.
+Before QGSDC, Quaker Lesbian and Gay Fellowship was an active national fellowship and campaigning group serving the needs of LGBT+ Friends for many years and was named Community Group of the Year in 2013 by Stonewall.
 We have been building on this encouragement by pursuing our outreach to the LGBT+ community, including several successful recent Gatherings focussing on sexual ethics and on the experience of Transgender people.
 We still hope to pursue these themes further.

-- maintain QLGF primarily as an online community, via our website, Twitter and Facebook;
+- increasing QGSDC activity online via our website, Twitter and Facebook;

-- form a small task force to undertake more limited activities;
+- forming small task groups to undertake more limited activities;

-- use our remaining resources to encourage Friends House to produce outreach and inreach materials for the LGBT+ community;
+- encouraging Friends House to produce outreach and inreach materials for the LGBT+ community;

-- support other organisations, for example Young Friends General Meeting in dealing with issues around sexuality and gender, and Sibyls, who work with trans people of faith;
+- supporting other organisations, for example Young Friends General Meeting in dealing with issues around sexuality and gender, and Sibyls, who work with trans people of faith;

-- continue to support existing and new local groups in their fellowship and outreach roles.
+- continuing to support existing and new local groups in their fellowship and outreach roles.